 More Information on the Napier Art Deco Festival

-The Napier Art Deco Festival is a popular time of the year, and it’s not only some activities that have to be booked months ahead but also accommodation, so keep that in mind.
+The Napier Art Deco Festival is a popular time of year, and not only some activities but also accommodations have to be booked months ahead, so keep that in mind.

 There is also a Winter Deco in July.
 You can check out more information here.